PARENT RESOURCES

 - 4:30pm – Story

-In the afternoon classrooms combine with other groups as children leave for the day and our head count drops.
-We have a 2-3 year group in the Rainbow Gang classroom and a 3 to 4 year old group on Big Play yard in the Stargazer or Sunshiner classroom.
+In the afternoon classrooms combine with other groups as children and teachers leave for the day and our head count drops.
+We have a 1-3 year old group in the Rainbow Gang classroom and a 3 to 6 year old group on Big Play yard in the Stargazer or Sunshiner classroom.

-The Dewdrops stay in their own class until the last hour of the day then they may combine with rest of the school.
-The remaining groups combine based on sleep requirements.
-We have a group that lays down for a rest/nap and a group that stays up and takes enrichment classes or continues to play.
+The Dewdrops stay in their own class until the last hour of the day, 4:30, then they may combine with the rest of the school after 5 PM snack.

-At 1:00 PM all Rainbow Gang (2s) and half the Stargazers (3s) combine for a nap time in the Rainbow Gang classroom.
+At 1:00 PM all Rainbow Gang (2s) and half the Stargazers (3s) have a nap time in separate classrooms.
+As Stargazers outgrow naps and fewer students sleep, they combine in the Rainbow Gang classroom.
 Parents and teachers work together to determine if children still need a nap.

 The remaining Stargazers (3s) and Sunshiners (4s) combine on the Big Play yard.
 Some of the children take enrichment classes in the barn (Sunshiner Classroom) and others play outside or do projects in main building (Stargazer Classroom).